Abortion at crossroads after midterms with focus on states

 The nonprofit health organization found that advocates have generally taken one of three approaches to mounting legal challenges against abortion laws by claiming the laws violate state constitutional protections, infringe on some states’ guaranteed rights to make health care choices, or block religious freedoms.

-It’s unclear which legal arguments may be most successful, with the states’ highest courts ultimately deciding how accessible abortion.
+It’s unclear which legal arguments may be most successful, with the states’ highest courts ultimately deciding how accessible abortion will be.
 Meanwhile, abortion opponents are searching for ways to use the courts to further restrict abortion.

 Renee Bracey Sherman, founder and executive director of the group We Testify, which advocates for women who have had abortions, said she is disappointed that Biden hasn’t done more.